 The Division of Humanities wishes to remind people of the importance of women today and every day.
 To see the impact women have locally, simply take a look at our own institution.
-At Essex we have a woman President, Dr. Gale E. Gibson, a woman Dean of Liberal Arts, Dr. Steplight Johnson, and there are 4 chairwomen, Chair Bridgeforth (Social Sciences) Dr. Stein (Biology and Chemistry), Dr. Harrison-Madu (Allied Health) and Chair Girault (Bilingual Studies); additionally, the chairwoman of the Board of Trustees is Mrs. Bibi Taylor.
+At Essex we have a woman Dean of STEM and Health Sciences, Dr. Jill Stein, a woman Dean of Liberal Arts, Dr. S. Aisha Steplight Johnson, and there are 3 academic division chairwomen, Chair Mamie Bridgeforth (Social Sciences), Chair Eunice Kamunge (Biology & Chemistry), and Dr. Evadne Harrison-Madu (Nursing & Allied Health).
+Additionally, the chairwoman of the Board of Trustees is Mrs. Bibi Taylor.
 I am honored to work with such talented women and I am also grateful that Essex recognizes the talents these and many other women faculty and staff possess.
 All of these great women significantly contribute to the success of our students and our college.

-Therefore, as we commemorate March 8th, International Women’s Day, I challenge us all to ask ourselves who among us will continue to fight the good fight to bring even greater respect and equality for women around the world.
+Therefore, after commemorating March 8th, International Women’s Day, I challenge us all to ask ourselves who among us will continue to fight the good fight to bring even greater respect and equality for women around the world.
 It is our wish that throughout the years, important days like March 8th, International Women’s Day do not go unnoticed.
-I am privileged to work with such talented and driven women in the Division of Humanities; to them and to all women all women here at Essex, whether you are a student, staff member, part of the faculty, or part of administration, we say a very special “thank you,” “muchísimas gracias,” “muito obrigado,” “merci,” “şukran/ شكرا” “tante grazie” and “çok teşekkür ederiz ” for all that you do today, all that you have done in the past, and for all we know that you will do in the future.
+I am privileged to work with such talented and driven women in the Division of Humanities; to them and to all women all women here at Essex, whether you are a student, staff member, part of the faculty, or part of administration, we say a very special “thank you,” “muchísimas gracias,” “muito obrigado,” “merci,” “?ukran/ ????” “tante grazie” and “çok te?ekkür ederiz ” for all that you do today, all that you have done in the past, and for all we know that you will do in the future.